ChyiYaqing/comentario-mirror/README.md

 For starters, your readers value their privacy.
 Not caring about them is disrespectful, and you will end up alienating your audience; they won't come back.
 Disqus still isn't GDPR-compliant (according to their <a href="https://help.disqus.com/terms-and-policies/privacy-faq" title="At the time of writing (28 December 2018)" rel="nofollow">privacy policy</a>).
 Disqus adds megabytes to your page size; what happens when a random third-party script that is injected into your website turns malicious?

+### How does Comentario differ from its predecessor Commento?

+There are quite a few major points (and counting):

+* Comentario is running the latest and greatest software versions: Go 1.20, Postgres 15.x (older version supported down to 9+), ES6 and so on.
+* The "embeddable" part (`comentario.js`) is a complete rewrite:
+    * Code is modernised and reimplemented using Typescript.
+    * Layouts are optimised for all screen sizes (300 pixels up).
+    * Login, Signup, and Markdown Help are made popup dialogs (we're using [Popper](https://popper.js.org/) for correct positioning).
+    * Login, Signup, and Comment Editor are using HTML `form` element and proper `autocomplete` attribute values, which makes them compatible with password managers.
+    * Improvements for WCAG (accessibility), including keyboard navigation.
+    * Subtle animations are added.
+    * Keyboard-enabled dialogs (<kbd>Escape</kbd> cancels, <kbd>Enter</kbd> (<kbd>Ctrl</kbd><kbd>Enter</kbd> in a multiline field) submits the dialog).
+    * Tons of other issues and inconsistencies have been fixed.
+* Dropped support for local service installation.
+Instead, we're recommending deploying Comentario in the cloud, ideally into a Kubernetes cluster — there's a Helm chart for that.

 ## Installation

 ### Deploying into a Kubernetes cluster